The All About Me Poster

 Set Up and Prepare

-- A Read All About Me Poster for the teacher and each student.
-If you do not have the Scholastic posters, make a poster of yourself for modeling purposes and prepare the materials to have the students make their own.
+If you do not have the Scholastic posters, prepare the materials to have the students make their own.
 You may want to write the headings ahead of time and let students fill in, color, and glue items during the lesson.
+Create a large square where you will display the student photo.
 You'll need to display the following things on each poster:

-- A photo of you/each student (will be taken during the lesson),
+- A photo of you/each student (taken during the lesson)

 - My teacher is (name)